charlieroth/charlieroth/README.md

 ## Hi 👋

-Fullstack developer using Elixir and TypeScript
+Fullstack developer using Elixir, Elm, Python and TypeScript

 You can find me at the following places: